Book Online | Call (+44) 1637 879571

 A member of our team will be waiting for you at the airport hotel in Jakarta, having tracked your flight.
 This is within the terminal.
 We will then check you in to your room before heading out for a welcome meal to have some intro’s and look at the plans for the week ahead.
 The following morning it’s time to fly to Sumatra.
 After a surf stoked week we will return you to the airport hotel in Jakarta in good time for a stress-free journey home.

-Jakarta airport hotel (2 nights)
+Jakarta airport hotel (1 night)

 Southern Sumatra (7 nights)